oli5679/uk-modulus-check/readme.md

 ## Credits

-Many thanks to bazerk/uk-modulus-checking for inspiration (Python)
+Many thanks to [bazerk/uk-modulus-checking](https://github.com/bazerk/uk-modulus-checking) for inspiration (Python)

-Also thanks to uphold/uk-modulus-checking for creating a good Javascript implementation.
-It doesn't seem to be updated since valacdos-v640, which motivats the create (12/10/2020)
+Also thanks to [uphold/uk-modulus-checking](https://github.com/uphold/uk-modulus-checking) for creating a good Javascript implementation.
+It doesn't seem to be updated since valacdos-v640 (12/10/2020), which motivates the creation of this package